-Access the OBS configuration instructions by clicking on the stream's QR code in UpStage's Studio media list, or in the Streaming toolbar overlay on the live stage.
+Access the OBS configuration instructions by clicking on the stream's QR code in the Media list, or in the Streaming toolbar overlay on the live stage.
 A window opens with step-by-step instructions and screenshots for configuring OBS.